TheOdinProject/curriculum/html_css/intermediate_html/svgs.md

 It might still be confusing, but hey--those are words!
 Tags!
 Attributes!
 Compared to [binary file formats](https://en.wikipedia.org/wiki/Binary_file) like JPEG, we're definitely in familiar territory.

-The second benefit of XML is that it's designed to be interoperable with HTML, which means you can put the above code directly in an HTML file, without any changes, and it should display the image.
+The second benefit of XML is that it's designed to be interoperable with HTML, which means you can put the above code directly in an HTML file, without any changes and it should display the image.
 And because these can become elements in the DOM just like HTML elements, you can target them with CSS and create them using the [Element WebAPI](https://developer.mozilla.org/en-US/docs/Web/API/Element) you've already been using!

 ### Drawbacks

 So, clearly SVGs are awesome!
 Time to go convert all of our images to SVG, right?
 Well, not quite.
 SVGs are _great_ for relatively simple images, but because every single detail of the image needs to be written out as XML, they are extremely inefficient at storing complex images.
-If your image is supposed to be photo-realistic, or it has fine detail or texture ("[grunge textures](https://unsplash.com/s/photos/grunge-texture)" are a great example), then SVGs are the wrong tool for the job.
+If your image is supposed to be photo-realistic or it has fine detail or texture ("[grunge textures](https://unsplash.com/s/photos/grunge-texture)" are a great example), then SVGs are the wrong tool for the job.

 ### Anatomy of an SVG

 Typically, you will not want to create SVGs from scratch in your code.
-Most often you will download the file or copy the code either from a website, or from an image editor that can create them (Adobe Illustrator and Figma are two popular apps that can create SVGs).
+Most often you will download the file or copy the code either from a website or from an image editor that can create them (Adobe Illustrator and Figma are two popular apps that can create SVGs).
 However, it's pretty common to download an SVG and want to tweak or adjust it just a little bit, so knowing what all the bits and pieces are, and how they work is very useful.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="NWaGdmL" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/NWaGdmL">